ericsciple/VstsProvider/README.md

 # VstsProvider
-Currently busted... working on changing the provider to use the VSTS .Net SDK.
+Mostly busted... working on changing the provider to use the VSTS .Net SDK.